-It may not be possible, as the old saying goes, to escape death or taxes, but you can escape the fees charged by tax preparers and still get assistance.
+It may not be possible, as the old saying goes, to escape death or taxes, but in normal times you could escape the fees charged by tax preparers and still get assistance.
+The COVID-19 pandemic, however, has necessitated closure of most Volunteer Income Tax Assistance sites and all Tax Counseling for the Elderly sites.

 Some filers may owe little to no tax or be entitled to a healthy refund.
 In addition, they may qualify for the Earned Income Tax Credit (EITC).
 This is a so-called “refundable tax credit,” which means the government will actually pay you cash for any amount of the credit that exceeds your tax liability.
 Learn more about tax credits you may be eligible for.